RamiAwar/ramiawar.github.io/_posts/2018-09-05-openai-gym-cart-pole-1.markdown

 ## Introduction to OpenAI's Gym

 As an introduction to openai's gym, I'll be trying to tackle several environments in as many methods I know of, teaching myself reinforcement learning in the process.
 This first post will start by exploring the cart-pole environment and solving it using randomness.
 This will make more sense when you understand what 'solving' it means.
-I'm assuming you already have gym installed.
+I'm trying to solve the request for research problems posed by OpenAI on the cart pole environment to encourage people to explore it on their own [**Requests For Research Page**][request-research] .I'm assuming you already have gym installed.
 If not, follow the instructions at [**OpenAI Gym Docs**][docs-installation]

 ## Cart-Pole